RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 ---
 layout: classic-docs
-title: REGARDS layout configuration help
+title: REGARDS layout configuration
 short-title: Layout configuration
 categories:
   - reference
 ---

-# 1. How does it work?
+# 1. How does layout work?

 In REGARDS, layout is configured on a per project basis.
 This means each new project - or tenant - comes with the default layout, see section below.

-There is a root container - called user - that cannot be deleted.
+There is a root container that cannot be deleted.
 All other containers can be added, modified and deleted at will.

 In REGARDS, containers that are not marked as **main container** - discussed later on - are said **static**.
-They can be used to **display static content**, ie REGARDS modules that do not depend on the page currently shown.
+They can be used to **display static content**, ie REGARDS modules that do not depend on the page currently shown, **or sub containers**.

-REGARDS also requires **a single main container** that is also called **dynamic modules container**.
+REGARDS also requires **a single main container** that is said **dynamic modules container**.
 That single container is used to display the page content - **a dynamic module**.

 Let's take an example.
 We would like to have a page showing some HTML in header, some HTML in footer and the search catalog module as main content.
 To build such page, we would need:
-* One static container for header
+* One static container for header.
+Let's name it my-header-container
-* One static container for footer
+* One static container for footer.
+Let's name it my-footer-container
-* The main container for search-catalog module
+* The main container for search-catalog module.
+Let's name it my-content-container

-Then in modules configuration, we could associate new Embed HMTL modules, for header and footer, with corresponding areas and a new search catalog module with the main container *- each module is related with one and only one container in user application.*
+Then in modules configuration, we could configure three new modules:
+* One Embedded HTML module for header, linked with my-header-container
+* One Embedded HTML module for footer, linked with my-footer-container
+* One Search results module for page content, linked with my-content-container

-It is important to understand here that, *when defining a module linked with the single dynamic container, we declare a dynamic module*.
-In REGARDS, **each dynamic module will have its page in project website**.
+It is important to understand here that, *when defining a module linked with the single main container, we declare indeed a dynamic module*.
+In REGARDS, **each dynamic module will have its own page in project website**.
 On the other hand, *when defining a module linked with a static container*, it will be available **on every page of the project website, but will have no corresponding page**.

 # 2. How to configure layout?

 User application layout can be accessed through REGARDS project administration interface, in **'User Interface / Layout'** - or at URL **(server)/admin/(project)/ui/layout/user**

 The form shows every container currently defined.
-Three dotted menu on right offers the options **edit**, **delete** and **add a sub-section** - except the root one, called user-app-root, that cannot be deleted.
+Three dotted menu on right offers the options **edit**, **delete** and **add a sub-section** - except for root container that cannot be deleted.
 The containers are displayed in a 'preview-like' way - the container name will not be displayed on user application.

+*Note: default layout will be discussed in a later section.*

 When editing a container, **name**, **type**, **'main container** and **advanced options** are available - except once again for root container that is fixed by configuration.
 We will detail those elements in next sub sections